turingschool/curriculum/tutorials/performance/measuring.markdown

 * Line 8 indicates how long was spent building the view
 * Line 9 reports the total time spent along with a breakdown of time in the view vs in the database

 The total time will likely be greater than the sum of the view and database processing time.
-The remaining time is likely spent processing the controller.
+The remaining time is spent in other parts of the system, such as the router, controller, and logger I/O.

 *NOTE:* Be aware of the environment of the log being inspected.
-By default, in production the log output will not include the details of time spent processing each database query, although it will still provide the total time as indicated on line 9 of the above request (lines 4-7 of the above request would not be present in production).
+By default, in production the log output will not include the details of time spent processing each database query, although it will still provide the total time as indicated on line 9 of the above request.
+Lines 4-7 of the above request would not be present in production.

 ### Response Time

-( What should response time look like in development )
+Response time for an effective application should never go above half a second.
+If your cross that line, it's time to investigate ways to move some of the processing to asynchronous workers, cut down the number of queries, or cache data.

 ### Query Count

-( Are requests spawning a billion queries?
-A normal request should have somewhere 1-8(?) queries, more than that is probably a problem)

 If the log for a single request is filled with a lot of database queries that can often be a red flag in identifying a performance bug.
-A normal request should have somewhere between 1-8 queries.
-If the request has many more than that it may raise a question in the application's design of the page, or perhaps some of the queries can be consolidated into bigger statements (more on this in the next section).
+A normal request should have somewhere between 1-4 queries.
+If more than that are being spawned, they should be condensed using techniques in the next section.

-( Ex: Scenarios that create many queries, like accessing child objects )

-Some scenarios of a request that has many queries are:
+Scenarios that trigger many queries include:

 #### Accessing Child Objects

-An example of accessing child objects is a blogging application where a blog post has many comments attached to it.
-Consider the following controller and view code fragments:
+When you have nested child object it is easy to trigger a large number of queries.
+Consider a blogging application where an `Article` has many comments, and each of those comments belongs to a `User`.

 ```ruby
  # articles_controller.rb